 Source: *National Center for Education Statistics.

-Metropolitan Community College (MCC) offers an associate's degree in computer and electronics engineering technology, which is only available at the Business & Technology campus.
+Metropolitan Community College (MCC) offers an associate's degree in computer and electronics engineering technology, which is only available at the Business & Technology campus in Kansas City.
 Students hoping to eventually obtain a four-year degree may have the opportunity to gain dual enrollment at this school and a four-year institution that MCC has an agreement with.

 Associate in Applied Science in Engineering Technology - Computer and Electronics Emphasis

-This program requires the completion of 64-66 credits.
-In addition to general education courses, students can take courses in basic electronics, microcomputer repair and AC circuit analysis.
+This program requires the completion of 64-67 credits.
+In addition to general education courses, students can take courses in basic electronics, engineering graphics and AC and DC circuit analysis.
 The curriculum also includes a design or build project towards the end of a student's studies.

 Johnson County Community College

 Johnson County Community College offers an electronics technology program that can be completed in four semesters.